Meet the Meadowfolk

 • Bramblecoat — the Pilgrim’s hedgehog (emerging)

-🌙 Dream‑Touched Meadowfolk (Dreamer’s Gate):
+🌙 Dream‑Touched Meadowfolk (Dreamer’s Gate)

-Creatures who drift between waking and dreaming, carrying symbols and wonder.
-The Dream-Touched Meadowfolk see symbols in daylight, hear songs in silence, and carry the Dreamer’s Gate glow in their fur or feathers.
-They remind the Meadow that imagination is a kind of truth.
+They see symbols in daylight, hear songs in silence, and carry the Dreamer’s Gate glow in their fur or feathers.
+They carry wonder and remind the Meadow that imagination is a kind of truth.

 • Lilt‑of‑Dawn — the dream‑fawn